decause/tos-rit-projects-seminar/doc/final_project_rubric.rst

     5 points.

 Does it use AJAX?
-    2 points
+    1 points

 Does it use COMET?
-    5 points
+    1 points

-Does it run on PC / MAC?
+Does it run on WINDOWS/MAC?LINUX?
     5 points.

-Does it use CoffeScript?
+Does it use CoffeScript or Javascript?
     5 points

 Does it use Python?